 See the latest vacancies and find out about working for MSF UKJobs in the UK

-We are currently only accepting new applications from applicants with a minimum (high) B1 level of French based on the needs in the field.
+We are currently prioritising candidates with a minimum (high) B1 level of French and/or Arabic, as well as those with an Anthropology qualification based on the needs in the field.

 Being a health promoter with MSF is an energetic, exciting job.

 From a mobile app campaign to get victims of sexual violence to access care in our hospitals through to holding community meetings to explain the importance of handwashing in refugee camps, health promoters are a direct link to the community outside the walls of the hospital, and vital to ensure that MSF projects are accessible and relevant to the communities they provide for.

 Our health promoters work in projects all over the world to develop strategies to address a wide range of health issues, from sexual violence care through to Ebola prevention.